kaelzhang/node-scaffold-generator/README.md

 `rename.json` of grunt-init is silly and scaffold-generator use template engine for both file content and file name.

+You are free to safely copy several sources to their destinations with one single scaffold-generator instance!

 ## Installation

 ```bash